|A collection of lovely fan art I've received for Paper Stars|

 Q: What's the meaning behind the title?

 A: Essentially, it has several meanings.
-But the "paper" part is supposed to symbolise fragility, yet permanence as well, for so much history has been recorded on paper.
+But the "paper" part is supposed to symbolize both fragility permanence, as paper can be so easily burned, yet so much history has been recorded on it.
+Paper immortalizes.
 It's a way to preserve.
 And "stars" tie in with both the Jewish stars, stars as a symbol of hope and light in darkness as well as the famous idea of "star-crossed" relationships.

 Q: Why does Sara swear so much?
 It seems pretty unlikely that a young Catholic girl from a well-to-do family has such a foul mouth, especially since it's a historical piece.